 Comparing referral traffic figures from before and after the activity, we see that there’s been a 625% increase in revenue from referral sources (based on client data).

-By targeting industry relevant websites with their own existing traffic we managed to both improve our client’s backlink profile in a natural-looking was as well as provided a welcome boost to another channel.
+By targeting industry-relevant websites with their own existing traffic we managed to both improve our client’s backlink profile in a natural-looking was as well as providing a welcome boost to another channel.

 Another strategy that we used that still sees great results is creating infographics.

 Chose a popular topic and outreach the asset.